Ten of Swords

 Upright

 The end of a difficult situation.
-A final ordeal followed by new beginnings
+A final ordeal followed by new beginnings.

 The conclusion of a difficult phase in your life, leading to a transformation.